 A risk factor that should be taken into consideration in patients with PCOS is endometrial hyperplasia..
 With delayed or absent periods, the uterine lining continues to build but is never shed.
 After several months there is an increased risk for abnormal cellular growth and potentially endometrial cancer.
 It is important to have a period every 3 months to reduce this risk.
 While working on underlying causes of menstrual cycle dysfunction, a drug-induced cycle using synthetic progesterone (often called Provera) may be recommended by your doctor.

 The conventional treatment options for PCOS often include metformin, the birth control pill or androgen reducing drugs such as spironolactone.
 These options are helpful and work well for improving insulin resistance, ovulation and lowering androgens but they often come with unwanted side effects.

 There are many naturopathic treatment options that have shown to be successful and comparable to certain drugs for PCOS.
-These include:
+This may include:

 - Myo-inositol – this is a powdered supplement that is added to water daily.
 It can improve ovulation, insulin resistance and egg quality.
 Myo-inositol has been found to be comparable to Metformin at improving insulin sensitivity and menstrual cycle length, but with less side effects 1,2.

 - N-acetyl cysteine (NAC) – NAC is a precursor to glutathione, which is an important antioxidant in PCOS.
 Studies have shown that NAC is comparable to Metformin at improving insulin resistance, menstrual regularity, lipid profiles, androgen levels and egg quality 3,4,5.
 For more information on n-acetylcysteine and PCOS, read this blog post.